Apple Passwords vs. 1Password 2024: Can Apple’s Free App Stand Up to an Industry Leader?

 Aura Identity Theft

-• Monitor every aspect of your digital footprint, including your SSN and bank accounts, and get up to $1 million in coverage
+• Robust monitoring of every aspect of your digital footprint, including your SSN and bank accounts

 Which password manager is the better value?